Batac: Tourism

 The Batac Riverside Empanadaan is a retail and dining center catering to tourist selling food products including the city's primary commodity of Batac, the empanada, and other souvenirs and products.

 The city has two festivals, The Farmers Festival and The Empanada Festival.
 The Farmers' Festival, conducted in the first week of May each year is a celebration of bountiful harvest and a tribute to the farmers of the city.
 It is participated by the rural barangays of the city.
-The Empanada Festival is a festivity held on the June 23 in celebration of the city's Charter Day.
+The Empanada Festival is a festivity held formerly on the month of June in celebration of the city's Charter Day.
+Then, the Empanada Festival date was changed to December starting in 2007 to become part of the month long founding anniversary of the city.
 The main feature of the festival is the street dancing which chronicles the process of preparing the empanada.

 The Batac City Fiesta, a month-long festivity commencing on December 8, is the longest fiesta in the Province of Ilocos Norte.
 The fiesta is celebrated in honor of the city's patroness, Our Lady of the Immaculate Conception.
 The Electric and Lights Parade marks the beginning of the City Fiesta every December 8.